-China has been monitoring marine litter on beaches and floating in open water since 2010.
-Concentrations have fluctuated, however the overall density of marine litter in 2016 was lower than in previous years.
-The composition of marine litter in the Yellow Sea is mostly plastic (Figure 12, C-NSAP, Figure 2.15 p 35) and while individual pieces can range widely in size, the most common plastic litter consists of polystyrene foam, plastic bags, plastic bottles and cigarette filters (C-NSAP, p 35.)
+PR China has been monitoring marine litter on beaches and floating in open water since 2010.
+Concentrations have fluctuated, however the overall density of marine litter in 2018 was lower than in previous years (Figure 12, Zhang, 2019).
+The composition of marine litter in the Yellow Sea is mostly plastic and while individual pieces can range widely in size, the most common plastic litter consists of expanded polystyrene foam, plastic bags, plastic bottles and cigarette filters (C-NSAP, p 35.)